victorma17/proyecto-Ethereum/Readme.md

 (set en each genesis also in extra data each account if not work due to sealing error)

-Now we setting each node with these configurations (set each enode direction with the result of bootnode comand)
+Now we setting each node with these configurations (set each enode direction with the result of bootnode command, also the Wallet Addresses)

 ```
 geth --authrpc.port 9552 --ipcpath "\.\pipe\nodo1" --datadir nodo1 --syncmode full --http --http.api admin,eth,miner,net,txpool,personal \